 Look around.
 If you see cliques of school children with their book bags still on their backs and smiles on their faces, then you’re in the right place, in one of the most sought-after neighborhoods in Brooklyn, New York City.

 We’ll explain: 76% of HNWI (High Net Worth Individuals, those with assets worth between 1 and 30 million dollars) and a large portion of other buyers consider a neighborhood’s quality of education as a priority, before investing in a property.
-Then, of course, comes the second criterion: air pollution.
+Then, of course, comes the second criterion: pollution.

 So you can just imagine how the real estate market boomed in Carroll Gardens, Brooklyn when PS 58 The Carroll School started offering a French-English curriculum, attracting many French-speaking families to this Brooklyn neighborhood.
 Today, more than 300 students have enrolled in the public Dual Language program, a recipient of the LabelFrancEducation from the French Ministry of Foreign Affairs.

 Thanks to the neighborhood’s excellent standard of education, many families (with children enrolled, or not, in the bilingual program) are investing in this corner of Brooklyn that’s increasingly becoming a cult neighborhood.
-So if you’re interested in buying an apartment or a house in a New York City neighborhood, we recommend Carroll Gardens, especially if you have toddlers who are eager to learn French.
+If you’re interested in buying an apartment or a house in a New York City neighborhood, we recommend Carroll Gardens, especially if you have toddlers who are eager to learn French.